sourav-bk/Golang/Topic/Authentication&Authorization.md

 * **Factors**: Something you know (password), have (token/phone), or are (biometrics).
 * **Layer**: Acts as an additional security layer on top of any method above.
 * **Use Case**: Securing sensitive accounts, banking, and corporate logins.

+# 🔐 Web & API Authentication Techniques

+---

+## 1. Basic Authentication

+### 1. What is
+A simple authentication method where the client sends **username and password** with every request.

+### 2. How it works
+- User enters credentials
+- Credentials are encoded using Base64
+- Sent in HTTP header: